 We also know that, since people now spend (9) 90% of their time indoors (and that’s before the lockdown was introduced), most of our exposure to air pollution occurs in our homes and workplaces.

 A shocking 3.8 million deaths are attributed to (10) indoor air pollution every single year, with indoor air found to be (11) between 5 and 13 times more polluted than its outdoor equivalent.
 So, it stands to reason that, whilst you might not be able to see it, your work space is also vulnerable to the threat of polluted air.

 Research carried out by the World Green Building Council (12) recorded an 11% increase in productivity as a result of increased fresh air to a workstation, and a reduction in pollutants.

 So, what can you do to improve the air quality of your work space?
 Here’s a few ideas:

 - Invest in an air filter.
 The Hextio air filter provides a one-stop solution to air quality issues, combining the world’s most advanced air purification technology with sleek, simple design.
 The best part?
-At £169, it’s eminently affordable and perfectly portable – making it ideal for home office set-ups or desk-top usage.
+At £240, it’s affordable and perfectly portable – making it ideal for home office set-ups or desk-top usage.
 Tackling viruses, mould, allergens, bacteria, VOCs, toxic gases and ultra-fine particle pollution, the Hextio brings medical-grade technology straight to your work space – allowing you to breathe clean, pure, health-giving air and propel your productivity.